radiantlogic-v8/documentation-new/documentation/getting_started/kubernetes.md

 <img src="./img/scaledown.jpg" alt="Scale Down"/>

 7. Click OK.
 Kubernetes scales down to one node.

+>[!note]
-<mark>Note – you must scale down instead of just stopping the RadiantOne services on the nodes.
+> You must scale down instead of just stopping the RadiantOne services on the nodes.
 Stopping the services would result in Kubernetes trying to restart them.
 By default, when Kubernetes scales down the nodes, they still remain a part of the cluster.
 If you run cluster.sh list, you still see the nodes, but the RadiantOne services will not be running.
-This way, Kubernetes does not try to restart the RadiantOne services automatically.</mark>
+This way, Kubernetes does not try to restart the RadiantOne services automatically.

 8. From the machine where the kubectl utility is installed, copy the file that was exported from the dev/qa environment to the RadiantOne leader node (the example below has a RadiantOne node identified as fid-0 in the demo namespace).
 ```